Minyeah/Getting-and-Cleaning-Data-Final-Project/CodeBook.md

 # Code Book

-This code book summarizes the resulting data fields in `tidy.txt`.
+This code book summarizes the resulting data fields in `tidy.txt` and `tidy.csv`.
 It will show the variables in the dataset and their meanings.

 ## Identifiers